Affiliate links on Android Authority may earn us a commission. Learn more.

-The Ancient Greeks (and also the Oracle from the Matrix) had a saying: “Know thyself.”
+As the Ancient Greeks (and the Oracle from the Matrix) said: “Know thyself.”
 You put a lot of personal information on your phone, and you will probably use it for so much of your interpersonal communications, so your phone is a little bit like an extension of yourself.
 Don’t let it be a stranger!

 Think of setting up a new phone as you would moving into a new place.
 Don’t just leave those rooms empty.
 Move your old familiar furniture in and hang a few new pictures.
 Spruce the place up.
 Give it a thorough cleaning.
 After all, you’re going to be living here for a while.